Gone are school playgrounds covered in knee-scraping asphalt, bludgeoning swing seats and “head injuries on a stick,” better known as tether ball.

-For those unfamiliar with this violent game (“head injuries on a stick”), a volleyball is hung from a tall metal pole with a rope (tether).
+For those unfamiliar with this violent game, a volleyball is hung from a tall metal pole with a rope (tether).
 The players on opposite sides of the pole try to hit the ball—one clockwise, one counterclockwise—until one player winds the ball all the way around the pole so that it is stopped by the rope.
 A steel pole.
 A heavy ball flying directly at the contestants’ faces.
 What possibly could go wrong?!

 Maybe you, too, have felt like life is punching you in the face as you reel in the opposite direction, then you’re struck again and propelled the other way.
 You’re in constant motion, being struck this way and then that with health crises, financial hardships, relationship problems, etc. etc. There is hope.
 [Continue reading]